Mouse on the ground in Wisconsin - Batzner pest control

 • Professional Pest Control: For effective and safe removal, consider hiring a pest control professional, especially for protected species like bats.

 • Sealing Entry Points: To prevent future invasions, seal all potential entry points, including small openings around pipes and cracks in the foundation.
+This practice, known as “exclusion,” is one of the most effective ways to prevent pests and rodents in your walls.

 • Regular Maintenance: Keep your home clean, decluttered, and ensure that food is stored in airtight containers to discourage pests.